ros-geographic-info/geographic_info/geodesy/doc/geodesy.gen_uuid.rst

 Generate UUIDs for Geographic Information messages.

-.. deprecated:: 0.2.2
+.. deprecated:: 0.3.0

-*This module was removed in ROS Indigo.*
+*This module was removed with version 0.4.0 in ROS Indigo.*

 Instead, use the `unique_id`_ package, which has been stable and available since ROS Fuerte: